Sylius/Sylius/docs/cookbook/payments/custom-field-on-refund-payment.rst

         {{ refund_payment.paymentMethod  }} {%  if refund_payment.scheduledAt is not null %} (Payment should be made in {{ refund_payment.scheduledAt|date('Y-M-d') }}) {% endif %}
     </div>

-And now it is everything, we have new field on `RefundPayment` with future date (when admin should make the payment), in your application you probably will add crone for automatize it.
+And that's it, we have a new field on Refund Payment with a "scheduled at" date (when admin/payment gateway should make the payment), in your application, you probably will add crone to automatize it.